 Infiltration Reduction Pilot

-SPU hired a consultant, Bravo Environmental, to perform a camera inspection of the sewer pipes from the inside, both main sewer lines and residential side sewers.
+SPU hired a consultant to perform a camera inspection of the sewer pipes from the inside, both main sewer lines and residential side sewers.
 They installed cleanouts in those side sewer lines that didn’t already have them.
-If side sewer lines needed to be repaired, SPU is doing that at no cost to the homeowner.
-Once those repairs are completed, the new grouting method will be tested to seal cracks in the lines.
+If side sewer lines needed repairs, SPU completed this work at no cost to the homeowner.
+Once repairs were completed, the new grouting method was used to seal cracks in the sewer lines.